mschiffn/f_number/README.md

 the frequency.
-This additional frequency dependence, in contrast to a fixed F-number, includes additional frequency components to improve both the contrast and the spatial resolution.
+This additional frequency dependence, in contrast to a fixed F-number, includes additional frequency components that improve both the contrast and the spatial resolution.